dogweather/forkful/content/en/vba/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?

-Logging in Visual Basic for Applications (VBA) involves recording information about a program's runtime behavior to a file, console, or database.
-Programmers use logging to monitor their applications, diagnose issues, and understand performance characteristics.

 ## How to:
 In VBA, there isn’t a built-in logging framework as found in some other languages.
 However, implementing a simple logging mechanism is straightforward.
 Below is an example of how to create a basic file logger.

 1. **Writing to a Log File**: This example function, `LogMessage`, writes messages to a text file with a timestamp.